 When to Quit Taking Other People's Money

 It comes down to responsibility.
 Why take responsibility for your financial path when someone else is around the corner waiting to pick you back up?
 If you never have to take ownership of your bad financial habits, then you don't have to change.
-What we often don’t realize is that this financial gain often comes with strings we didn’t realize were attached.
+What we often don’t realize is that this financial gain often comes with strings we didn’t know were attached.
 Strings that may be pulled at any time because you aren’t in control of them.
 What happens is that you feel less like an adult and more like a grown-up kid.